robinrodricks/FluentListView/README.md

 Seriously, after using an FluentListView, you will never go back to using a plain ListView.

 OK, I’m interested.
-What do I do next?[¶](#ok-i-m-interested-what-do-i-do-next "Permalink to this headline")
+What do I do next?